Why you should never get your aligners in the post all at once

 If you’ve paid for and received all your aligners in one go, what happens if some of them don’t fit?
 How will this be solved?
 What happens if your aligners no longer hold in place and some teeth aren’t moving?
 How is this adjusted when you’re ordering aligners in the post?

 Tele-monitoring your aligners

 In the instance that some teeth aren’t moving as much as needed, your dentist can feed the information into the system to request power features into the aligners, which are individually programmed aligners to ensure certain types of movements.
-Think of it as having a navigator directing you whilst driving – taking you through a special route you didn’t know about before to get you back on track.
+Think of it as having a navigator directing you whilst driving – taking you via a special route you didn’t know about to get you back on track.

-This AIM system (Aligner Intelligent Movement) keeps you on track.
+This AIM system (Aligner Intelligent Monitoring) keeps you on track.
 It’s part of what is known as Industry 4.0, a smart system where the results are tracked and used to make changes to the production of the future aligners.
-At Straight Teeth Direct™ our goal is to use technology to make orthodontics accessible and affordable as well as high quality.
+At Straight Teeth Direct™, our goal is to use technology to make orthodontics accessible and affordable as well as high quality.
 We guarantee you end up with results you’re delighted with and big smile on your face.

-So if you’re told that you will receive all your aligners in the post, in one go, it’s time to look elsewhere.
+So, if you’re told that you will receive all your aligners in the post in one go, it’s time to look elsewhere.
 Make sure you do your homework and check where you’re getting your aligners from.
 If you want to save money by doing it from home, make sure you still do it under the supervision of a dentist!

 Invisible aligners don’t have to be expensive or difficult to buy.
 Start your free e-consultation to find out if you’re suitable for affordable, clear aligners in the post.